open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/rpc.md

 ### Events

-In the lifetime of a RPC stream, an event for each message sent/received on client and server spans SHOULD be created.
+In the lifetime of an RPC stream, an event for each message sent/received on client and server spans SHOULD be created.
 In case of unary calls only one sent and one received message will be recorded for both client and server spans.